Neville Goddard Misinterpretations: 8 Common Mistakes and What He Actually Taught

 Misinterpretation 4 — You Must Generate Intense Emotion

-Because Neville emphasized feeling so consistently — most famously in his book Feeling Is the Secret — many practitioners conclude that the intensity of emotion is what determines whether an assumption takes root.
-This leads to a kind of emotional performance — straining to feel excitement, joy, or certainty during imaginal acts — and frustration when that intensity cannot be sustained.
+Because Neville emphasized feeling so consistently many practitioners conclude that the intensity of emotion determines whether an assumption takes root.
+This is one of the Neville Goddard misinterpretations that leads to a kind of emotional performance — straining to feel excitement or certainty during imaginal acts — and frustration when that intensity cannot be sustained.

 Misinterpretation 5 — Doubt Invalidates the Entire Process